 Contact Dr. Laurie Vickroy, 677-2486 or firstname.lastname@example.org

-ONLINE PRE-REGISTRATION (required) opens March 23, 2015, through the link on our study abroad home page.
-Then, you must complete the registration process in person at 8:30am Friday, April 17, in the Student Center Ballroom, where you will enroll in order of cumulative credit hours until classes reach enrollment limits.
-A $500 non-refundable deposit is required to secure your registration.
-(Sorry, we cannot accept credit cards; pay by check or in cash.)
-After April 17, enrollment for any remaining class places is first-come, first-served and is in the Study Abroad Office, 325 GCC.
+Pre-registration begins March 1, 2016 and ends at noon April 14.
+Then, you must complete the registration process in person at 8:30am Friday April 15 in the Student Center Ballroom, where you will enroll in order of cumulative credit hours until classes reache enrollment limits.
+A $500 non-refundable deposit is required at registration, checks or cash only.
+After April 15, enrollment for any remaining class places is first-come, first-served and is in the Study Abroad Office, 325 GCC.

 Note: a minimum 2.5 GPA is required to register for any Study Abroad program at Bradley University.
 Transfer students must have a minimum 2.5 GPA recorded at BU in order to register.